Skip to main content Skip to footer

 Strengths:

 User Scenario: Let's again talk about the e-commerce store above.
-This time we'll take a different perspective on handling the billing.
-Every time a bill is generated, it will have the name of the store, its address, and contact details at the top of each bill.
-It will then display the list of items purchased by the customer and the sum of the bill.
+This time, we'll take a different approach to billing.
+Every time a bill is generated, the store name, address, and contact details will appear at the top of each bill.
+It will then display the customer's list of purchased items and the total amount of the bill.

 On the other hand, the customer's copy would have a 'Customer's Copy' message, the store's toll-free helpline number, and other custom messages.
 In such a scenario, a report with two pages (one for the customer's copy and the other for the store's copy) could be created, with each page having a different layout.
 The final report, in this case, would look like the following: